Open-MBEE/doors-ng-mdk/README.md

 $ dng-mdk sync eg/test --project 'Example Test' --malloc 24576 &> eg-test.log
 ```

-> Note: This is just an example for processing a very large project; most projects may only need closer to 2 GiB of memory max.
+> Note: This is just an example for processing a very large project; smaller projects will work fine with the default 1.4 GiB if you omit the `--malloc` option.

 ### CLI: Trigger